Skip to main content

 These low profit margins and logistical issues have been distinguished as the main issue in causing the shortage of drivers as the number of individuals withdrawing from the profession continues to rise daily.
 As a result, supply chains all over the UK have been impacted, and it’s safe to say people have noticed they can no longer find all of their favourite products on the shelves anymore.
 As the shortage continues to get worse and worse by the day, Britain’s biggest supermarket Tesco has reported a large increase in the amount of waste they are having to create due to late deliveries.

-In addition, new restrictions for agencies engaging with contractors outside of IR35 has resulted in many making the decision to withdraw from the industry as being placed on payroll leaves the possibility of a significant cut to their take home pay.
+In addition, new restrictions for agencies engaging with contractors outside IR35 has resulted in many making the decision to withdraw from the industry as being placed on payroll leaves the possibility of a significant cut to their take-home pay.
 Those UK drivers have given up their career as an HGV driver, while European drivers have taken the opportunity to seek employment where their net pay will be higher and closer to home.

 Whilst some employers have increased drivers’ day rates to compensate for additional deductions in pay due to an inside IR35 status determination; this hasn’t been the case for all and the pressure on earnings has evidently resulted in a huge number of resignations and self-furloughing, adding yet again, even more fuel to the fire.